parris/iz/README.md

     int(*, bool (optional));       // Is an int.
-If the 2nd variable is true (false by default) a decimal is allowed ip(str);                       // str resembles an IPV4 or IPV6 address minLength(val, min);           // val (str or arr) is greater than min maxLength(val, max);           // val (str or arr) is shorter than max multiple(num, mult);           // Number is multiple of another number number(*);                     // Is either an int or decimal
+If the 2nd variable is true (false by default) a decimal is allowed ip(str);                       // str resembles an IPV4 or IPV6 address minLength(val, min);           // val (str or arr) is greater than min match(str, tester, flags?);    // RegExp matching of a string.
+Accepts RegExps and strings as the tester maxLength(val, max);           // val (str or arr) is shorter than max multiple(num, mult);           // Number is multiple of another number number(*);                     // Is either an int or decimal